Market approaches that work for development - how the private sector can contribute to poverty reduction

 2. Value chain development: by linking small farmers to value chains that allow for higher incomes and better livelihoods

 3. Transforming industries: by making entire industrial sectors more sustainable such as cleaning up the Asian brick industry.

 The approaches described here in theoretical and practical terms are follow-up studies of the original book "Poverty alleviation as a business - the market creation approach to development" by Urs Heierli and Paul Polak

-New study Market approaches that work for development just published read more
+New study Market approaches that work for development that have just been published - read more